What Are May and Might?

 Remember not to use might when giving permission to someone.

 might come in. → you

-One of the uses of 'may' is to talk about wishes or dreams.
-Please note that 'might' cannot be used here.
+One of the uses of 'may' is to express wishes or desires.
+Keep in mind that 'might' is not typically used to express wishes or desires.
 Study the following examples carefully: